Driving east from Sharon would put new Sharon School Superintendent Timothy Farmer in Stoughton.

 Catch up with Sharon Patch's previous 2011 Back to School stories:

-- East is home for new Principal Elizabeth Murphy.
+- East is home for new Principal .

-- Learn about new foreign language and anti-bullying efforts at Heights, as well as East and Cottage.
+- Learn about at Heights, as well as East and Cottage.

 - See the school calendar and lunch menus here.